Bristn/Unity-PlayerLoopProfiles/README.md

 A collection of classes and methods to create, manage and activate different PlayerLoop profiles in order to reduce resource usage, mainly CPU usage, in specific states/stages of your application lifecycle.

+## Disclaimer

+**Eventhough I think adjusting the PlayerLoop to fit ones needs is a good way of improving the performance of a Unity based app/game, I'd suggest writing your own solution.**

 ## Background

 After looking into making crossplatform "Non-games" with Unity, one of the most commonly stated issues/problems peoply point out are: